 Here are the entry requirements and bio-security measures for Colombia as we understand them today:

-All passengers into Colombia are required to bring proof of a negative PCR test, taken no longer than 96 hours prior to departure.
+Prior to November 4, all passengers into Colombia were required to bring proof of a negative PCR test, taken no longer than 96 hours prior to departure.

 Online Migration Form